The PR BlogMedia & PsychologyPR TheoriesMedia Logic is Dead, Long Live Media Logic

 There should also be room for future PR professionals in this brave new world.

 Journalists and politicians alike are desperately blaming technology.
 Governments are pushing tech giants to censor speech.
 Silent miners and mass media tycoons have confused the selfie generation.
-And a lot of people are having difficulties coping with social media angst.
+Many people struggles with social media angst.

 But to make ourselves useful, we must educate ourselves as professionals, media consumers, and producers.